What are weather graphics?

 What is a weather report graphic?

-A weather report graphic is a display that is used to show a viewer a forecast for current or upcoming weather conditions.
-These forecast graphics are a tool used by a news team to communicate the impact weather will have on viewers.
+A weather report graphic is a display used to show a viewer a forecast of current or upcoming weather conditions.
+These forecast graphics are a tool used by a news team to communicate the impact the weather will have on viewers.

 What is the most accurate weather forecast model?